shahrviral/Mac-Setup/README.md

 ### File Management

 Working with files is at the heart of what we do on a day to day basis.
 Finder is great, but there are certain features which are missing.
-Features like having2 panes for easy drag and drop and a shelf collect all the files your want without having to click and hold are indespensible.
+Features like having 2 panes for easy drag and drop and a shelf collect all the files your want without having to click and hold are indespensible.

 * NameChanger: Batch rename files https://mrrsoftware.com/namechanger/ ⭐️ 🏆️ | ❤️
 * Syncthing: Encrypted host to host file synchronization.
 Great for Mac/Android File Transfer https://syncthing.net/ ⭐️ 🏆️ | ❤️
 * Transmit: Remote / Local file browser and transfer app https://panic.com/transmit/ ⭐️ | 💰️💰️💰️
-* Forklift Remote / Local file browser and transfer app https://binarynights.com/ ⭐️ 🏆️ | 💰️💰️
+* Forklift: Remote / Local file browser and transfer app https://binarynights.com/ ⭐️ 🏆️ | 💰️💰️
 * Dropover: Drag and Drop files, text, images to store them temporarily https://dropoverapp.com/ ⭐️ 🏆️ | 🔑️ or 💰️

 ### Photography